wang-zerui/wang-zerui.github.io/content/authors/admin/_index.md

 ## About Me

-Zerui Wang is a second-year Ph.D. student at the NDS-group of Shanghai AI Lab and Shanghai Jiao Tong University, supervised by Dahua Lin and co-supervised by Peng Sun.
+Zerui Wang is a second-year Ph.D. student at the <a href="https://nds-shlab.github.io/">NDS-group</a> of Shanghai AI Lab and Shanghai Jiao Tong University, supervised by <a href="https://dahua.site">Dahua Lin</a> and co-supervised by <a href="https://nds-shlab.github.io/">Peng Sun</a>.
 His research lies in distributed training systems for large models, and also in datacenter management and scheduling.